 Most buyers already assume ENERGY STAR-rated features, such as windows and appliances, will be incorporated in most modern builds.
-However, more buyers actively seek sustainable features in their homes beyond these measures, and the construction industry is responding.
+However, more buyers are actively seeking sustainable features in their homes beyond these measures, and the construction industry is responding.
 Here are five sustainable residential real estate trends to incorporate into your next home building project.

 Green Building Materials/LEED Certification

 Many builders are developing homes with LEED (Leadership in Energy and Environmental Design) certification, a popular green building certification program.
 Designed by the U.S. Green Building Council, LEED homes incorporate build practices to use fewer resources and reduce waste.
 Green building materials used include: